LeNPaul/physics-in-motion/README.md

 ## Project Timeline

+* Phase 1:
-* Phase 1: implement account creation and user sign-in.
+  * Implement account creation and user sign-in.
+  * Migrate old course content from current placeholder site to new site.